-- Provocation over generalisation (You do not need to make everyone happy)
+- Provocation over consensus (You do not need to please everyone)

 - Design making over design guidelines (Why not show us, rather than tell?)

 PWiP papers must represent original content that is not replicated in concurrent submissions under review elsewhere.
-We accept submissions that build upon prior work by offering a substantively new contribution.
-We encourage authors to look at previously published PWiP papers from DIS 2019 and DIS 2020.
+We accept submissions that build upon prior work by offering a substantively new contribution (but please follow the anonymisation guidelines).
+We encourage authors to look at previously published PWiP papers from DIS2019 DIS2020, and DIS2023.